 You’ll find some basic functionality on Shopify when it comes to creating and managing your abandoned cart emails by going to Settings > Checkout (under Abandoned Checkouts).
 However, if you want to be able to control the abandoned cart templates and content, you’ll have to install an app like Consistent Cart App, Abandoned Cart Recovery, Jilt, or Privy.

-Since WooCommerce doesn’t have a built-in functionality for cart abandonment emails, you could use either the platform’s official extension, Follow-Ups, or a free plugin like, Abandoned Cart Lite for WooCommerce.
+Since WooCommerce doesn’t have built-in functionality for cart abandonment emails, you could use either the platform’s official extension, Follow-Ups, or a free plugin like Abandoned Cart Lite for WooCommerce.

 If you go with the plugin option, you’ll see a new section in your WooCommerce dashboard: Abandoned Carts.
 That section will be where you can check recovered carts, edit your email content, change the sending settings, and other features.